Penalties and Sentencing for Drug Abuse, Selling, and Smuggling in the USA

-If an individual is caught with possession of illegal drugs or controlled substances, they can face jail time.
+If an individual is caught in possession of illegal drugs or controlled substances, they can face jail time.
 The length of jail time differs according to the state in which the offense occurs and the previous criminal record of the individual.
-Under federal law, simple possession is a misdemeanor offense that can lead to a prison term of a year or less for a first offense; however, for subsequent offenses, felony charges and additional years of jail time may apply.3,8
+Under federal law, simple possession is a misdemeanor offense that can lead to a prison term of a year or less for a first offense.
+However, for subsequent offenses, felony charges and additional years of jail time may apply.3,8

 In addition, individuals in the U.S. could face steep fines for possession of drugs.
-At the federal level, simple possession carries a fine of at least $1,000.3 Some judges may require that the individual commit a large number of hours to community service as well.6
+At the federal level, simple possession carries a fine of at least $1,000.3 Some judges may require that the individual commits a large number of hours to community service, as well.6

 Selling drugs carries much harsher penalties than those received for simple drug possession in the U.S. Consequences will vary by state, but, as an example, in Wisconsin, any delivery or distribution of a controlled substance is a felony with a fine of up to $100,000 and 40 years imprisonment.6 An individual who has repeatedly been caught selling drugs may face double the fines and incarceration time, depending upon the situation.6